 As a “type A” personality, I know I have.
 Too often, I have allowed my fear of the unknown, uncertain and uncomfortable determine my progress in life, health and otherwise.
 And if I was doing something and messed up, well, that was it, it was done.

 I have a dear friend who, from the beginning, has told me that before he can work with a trainer or go to the gym, he needs to get in shape first.
-To some that may seem a bit odd but if you look at it from his perspective, you’ll see that fear is the basis for this assumption.
-And what that fear is based on is the assumption of failure – whether in the eyes of other gym goers, the eyes of a trainer, not being able to stick to his plan, or otherwise, this fear is now controlling the amount and type of progress he will be able to achieve.
+To some that may seem a bit odd but if you look at it from his perspective, you’ll see that his assumption is founded in fear.
+His fear is based on is the assumption of if you’re not perfect then you are a failure – whether in the eyes of other gym goers, the eyes of a trainer, not being able to stick to his plan, or otherwise, this fear is now controlling the amount and type of progress he will be able to achieve.

-(This is not to say that you can’t get in shape without a gym or trainer, you very much can…it just takes a little more work and thought on your part to do that.)
+(I am not saying that you can’t get in shape without a gym or trainer, you very much can…it just takes a little more work and thought on your part to do that.)

 Well, I have GREAT news for you today if you normally think the way myself or my friend do.